-- The phone calls will take place on Wednesdays during the course, with no call on Wednesday November 22nd, the day before Thanksgiving in US.
+- The phone calls will take place on Wednesdays during the course, with no call on Wednesday February 14th.
 Calls will be recorded but recordings will not be shared to respect the container of the space.
 My debriefing notes will be sent out after each call.

 - Private group hosted on Mighty Networks, with the express reason of taking this off Facebook.

 - Reading/content viewing lists emailed out each week.
 Topics covered:

 - The ways white womanhood has been always been a tool of white supremacy

 - Contextual examples of the practices of gaslighting, white centering and fragility, fetishization and othering of non-white people

 - White co-opting of social justice work, especially in the realms of online entreprenuership and white spirituality